-West Virginia Wesleyan College seeks to create an environment that promotes individual and community health and well-being.
+West Virginia Wesleyan College ("WVWC") seeks to create an environment that promotes individual and community health and well-being.
 The illegal or abusive use of alcohol and other drugs jeopardizes this effort.
-Therefore, the College is committed to defining standards of behavior, enacting and enforcing policies, and complying with local, state, and federal laws.
-The Drug Free Workplace Act of 1989 requires information regarding the following:
+Therefore, WVWC is committed to defining standards of behavior, enacting and enforcing policies, and complying with local, state, and federal laws.